 It’s the most common type of lighting that you will find in any modern kitchen.
 Recessed lights are either general or task lighting in the kitchen.
 The most common-sized recessed light cans are 6 inches and can be used for all applications (but here are various common sizes).
 Lights should be spaced apart 5-6 feet for general lighting and more closely placed lights with specific tasks.

-When choosing a light, make sure you know the different types of bulbs and their benefits (LED bulbs are the most common in modern kitchens).
+When choosing a light, make sure you know the different types of bulbs and their benefits (LED bulbs are the most common in modern kitchens because they are energy-efficient and LEDs attract fewer bugs).
 There also might be various trims that are useful, such as a baffle trim to reduce glare that might happen from some lights and dimmer switches to help save energy costs by regulating your light usage.

 Directional Recessed Lights